What is Pixar’s Bao?

 Pixar’s first female-directed short film, Bao, hit cinemas recently, tugging at the heartstrings of viewers worldwide before Incredibles II started to play.
 The latest in Pixar’s now famous shorts has quickly become a favourite for many, especially among those whom it spoke to the loudest: Asian immigrants to the West.

-What follows is a chance for this childless woman to experience all the joys, fears, and sorrows of motherhood as her child grows, gets hurt, learns new things, and eventually begins to rebel and try to fly the nest with his white fiancée, at which point the mother – in a last-ditch attempt at holding on to her dear child – devours him.
+What follows is a chance for this childless woman to experience all the joys, fears, and sorrows of motherhood.
+As her child grows, gets hurt, learns new things, and eventually begins to rebel and try to fly the nest with his white fiancée, his mother – in a last-ditch attempt at holding on to her dear child – devours him.

 Eastern Family Values

-Of course, there are significant Chinese cultural elements here: simple ones – easy to pick up and understand – like our protagonist steaming baozi instead of cutting sandwiches into triangles for her husband; and more subtle and important ones, like the greater emphasis Chinese families typically and traditionally place on family bonds and values.
+Of course, there are significant Chinese cultural elements here: like our protagonist steaming baozi instead of cutting sandwiches into triangles for her husband; and more subtle and important ones, like the greater emphasis Chinese families typically and traditionally place on family bonds and values.

 In China, Korea, and Japan (but China most of all) it is ordinary – indeed, expected – for a child, male or female, to remain at home until they are married.
 In recent years this has shifted a little: in big cities with greater career and financial opportunities, ‘married’ may be replaced by ‘employed’, especially for men.